cwangts/changliang-wang.github.io/README.md

               <strong>Mathematische Annalen</strong>, 390, no. 2, 2767-2823, (2024).   </li>
      <li> (with X. Dai) Perelman's functionals on manifolds with non-isolated conical singularities,
             <strong>Calculus of Variations and Partial Differential Equations</strong>, Volume 63, article number 233, 51 pages, (2024).  </li>
-     <li> (with Sormani and W. Tian) An extreme limit with nonnegative scalar curvature,
+     <li> (with C. Sormani and W. Tian) An extreme limit with nonnegative scalar curvature,
              <strong>Nonlinear Analysis</strong>, 239, Paper No. 113427, 24 pp, (2024).    </li>
      <li> (with M. Wang) Instability of some Riemannian manifolds with real Killing spinors,
              <strong>Communications in Analysis and Geometry</strong>, 30(8), 1895-1931, (2022).   </li>